- Country or region

 - Economic PartnershipsNegotiations and agreementsTrade policy

 The East African Community (Burundi, Kenya, Rwanda, Tanzania, and Uganda) finalised the negotiations for an Economic Partnership Agreement (EPA) with the EU on 16 October 2014.

 Kenya and Rwanda signed the EPA in September 2016, and Kenya has ratified it.
 For the EPA to enter into force, the three remaining EAC members need to sign and ratify the agreement.

 South Sudan became the sixth member of the EAC in September 2016.

-- Exports to the EU from East African Community are mainly coffee, cut flowers, tea, tobacco, fish and vegetables.
+- Exports to the EU from the East African Community are mainly coffee, cut flowers, tea, tobacco, fish and vegetables.

 - Imports from the EU into the region are dominated by machinery and mechanical appliances, equipment and parts, vehicles and pharmaceutical products.